NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 For example, there seem to be some bands that run right along the edge of the light cone.
 These are not leaky modes, but are artifacts of the fact that PML boundaries do not absorb well for light that is travelling parallel to the boundary, corresponding to extended modes at the boundary of the light cone.
 Below, we will see that these modes are not localized to the waveguide.

 It is usually a good idea to examine the field patterns for any modes that you are particularly interested in.
-That is, re-run the simulation with a narrow-bandwidth source, at the particular ω and $\mathbf{k}$ you want, and output the field patterns just as we did for the resonant-cavity modes.
+That is, re-run the simulation with a narrow-bandwidth source, at the particular $\omega$ and $\mathbf{k}$ you want, and output the field patterns just as we did for the resonant-cavity modes.
 We have done that for several modes below:

 + $k_x=0.4$, $\omega=0.1896$ guided mode
 + $k_x=0.4$, $\omega=0.3175$ guided mode